 Houston Workers Compensation Non-Subscriber Lawyer

-A workplace injury can change your life.
+An injury in the workplace can change your life.
 It can limit your abilities temporarily or permanently, forcing you to seek work elsewhere or file for disability.
 It can result in lifelong medical costs, such as live-in care, rehabilitation therapy, and special medical equipment.
 A traumatic injury such as brain damage or a spinal cord injury can even end in wrongful death.
 As an injured worker or a loved one, it is within your rights to seek justice through every outlet of the law – workers’ compensation and the civil court system.

 Non-Subscriber Workers Compensation Resources